luminovang/documentation/http/user-agent.md

 ## Introduction

 The `UserAgent` class is a utility class designed to parse and extract information from User-Agent strings.
-User-Agent strings are sent by web browsers and other clients to identify themselves to servers.
+The User-Agent information are sent by web browsers and other clients to identify themselves to servers.
 This class makes it easy to work with User-Agent strings, allowing developers to extract useful information such as the browser name, version, operating system, and device type.

 ***